Ahmed Zulfikar: Early life and education

 Ahmed Mourad Salah El-Din Zulfikar was born on 15 August 1952, in Abbassia neighborhood of Cairo to a well-off family.
 His father was the actor and producer Salah Zulfikar, a police officer at the time, and his mother was Mrs. Nafisa Bahgat.
-He has one sister, Mona Zulficar, a lawyer.
+He has one sister, Mona, a lawyer.

 Despite growing up in the midst of an artistic family, his father, Salah Zulfikar, a famous actor, and his uncles, Ezz El Dine Zulfikar and Mahmoud Zulfikar, were famous directors and producers in Egyptian cinema at the time, Zulfikar was not enthusiastic about working in the movie business and chose another path away from fame and became what he always wished for, to be an engineer.
 He received his BA in Mechanical Engineering from Ain Shams University in 1976.

 Career

-Ahmed Zulfikar helped introduce modern irrigation technology in Egypt.
+Zulfikar helped introduce modern irrigation technology in Egypt.
 He began his career in Arab Contractors.
-He worked as a site engineer for 3 years.In 1979, Zulfikar resigned from working for Arab Contractors and traveled to Germany for studying modern irrigation technology and returned to Egypt after a year to establish his first private corporation TOCEG Misr at the age of 27 years.
+He worked as a site engineer for 3 years.

+In 1979, he resigned from working for Arab Contractors and traveled to Germany for studying modern irrigation technology and returned to Egypt after a year to establish his first private corporation TOCEG Misr at the age of 27 years.

-Zulfikar worked for over three decades in the design and construction of modern irrigation systems and had a major role in converting tens of thousands of acres from flood irrigation to modern irrigation in the period from 1979 to 2010.
+He worked for over three decades in the design and construction of modern irrigation systems and had a major role in converting tens of thousands of acres from flood irrigation to modern irrigation in the period from 1979 to 2010.
 He participated in the establishment of golf courses with automated irrigation systems according to international standards.
 He was involved with landscaping projects in hotels and resorts all over Egypt.